 A thrilling story was told by Ellen Shine, a 20-year-old girl from County Cork who crossed to America to visit her brother.

-‘Those who were able to get out of bed,’ said Miss Shine, ‘rushed to the upper deck where they were met by members of the crew who endeavoured to keep them in the steerage quarters.
+‘Those who were able to get out of bed,’ said Miss Shine, ‘rushed to the upper deck where they were met by members of the crew who endeavored to keep them in the steerage quarters.

-‘The women however rushed past the men and finally reached the upper deck.
+‘The women, however, rushed past the men and finally reached the upper deck.
 When they were informed that the boat was sinking, most of them fell on their knees and began to pray.
 I saw one of the lifeboats and made for it.

-‘In it there were already four men from the steerage who refused to obey an officer who ordered them out.
+‘In it, there were already four men from the steerage who refused to obey an officer who ordered them out.
 They were however finally turned out.’ – Reuter

 That report, carried in The Times of London on Saturday 20 April, is exactly the same as quotes attributed to Ellen Shine and carried in the Denver Post, the Daily Times, and other US newspapers on the previous day, with one difference.
 The American reports continued: